dtolnay/syn/README.md

   macro.
 An example below shows using this type in a library that can derive implementations of a trait of your own.

-- **Parser combinators** — Parsing in Syn is built on a suite of public parser combinator macros that you can use for parsing any token-based syntax you dream up within a `functionlike!(...)` procedural macro.
-Every syntax tree node defined by Syn is individually parsable and may be used as a building block for custom syntaxes, or you may do it all yourself working from the most primitive tokens.
+- **Parsing** — Parsing in Syn is built around [parser functions] with the signature `fn(ParseStream) -> Result<T>`.
+Every syntax tree node defined by Syn is individually parsable and may be used as a building block for custom syntaxes, or you may dream up your own brand new syntax without involving any of our syntax tree types.

 - **Location information** — Every token parsed by Syn is associated with a `Span` that tracks line and column information back to the source of that